Hurricane Flora

-Hurricane Flora is among the deadliest Atlantic hurricanes in recorded history, with a death total of at least 7,193.
+Hurricane Flora was an extremely deadly and devastating tropical cyclone that is among the deadliest Atlantic hurricanes in recorded history, with a death total of at least 7,193.
 The seventh tropical storm and sixth hurricane of the 1963 Atlantic hurricane season, Flora developed from a disturbance in the Intertropical Convergence Zone on September 26 while located 755 mi southwest of the Cape Verde islands.
 After remaining a weak depression for several days, it rapidly organized on September 29 to attain tropical storm status.
-Flora continued to quickly strengthen to reach Category 3 hurricane status before moving through the Windward Islands and passing over Tobago, and it reached maximum sustained winds of 145 mph in the Caribbean.
+Flora continued to strengthen, reaching Category 3 hurricane status after moving through the Windward Islands and passing over Tobago, and it reached maximum sustained winds of 145 mph in the Caribbean.

 The storm struck southwestern Haiti near peak intensity, turned to the west, and drifted over Cuba for four days before turning to the northeast.
 Flora passed over the Bahamas and accelerated northeastward, becoming an extratropical cyclone on October 12.
 Due to its slow movement across Cuba, Flora is the wettest known tropical cyclone for Cuba, Haiti, and the Dominican Republic.
 The significant casualties caused by Flora were the most for a tropical cyclone in the Atlantic Basin since the 1900 Galveston Hurricane.